 These are wildly successful filmmakers, with drastically different degrees of education.

-So if we stop right there and ask the question, “Is film school worth the money?” we’d be tempted to say, “not really.”
+So if we stop right there, we’d be tempted to say, “Film school’s not worth it.”
 Right?
 I mean M. Night is the only one who actually went to a legit film school before starting his career.

-The key is to obtain the right education with the least amount of time and money spent.
+The key is to obtain the right education with the least amount of money spent.

 And this is the entire problem with film school.

-Another massive challenge for aspiring writers and directors is a dependence on crew.
-What happens if on day three of production your sound guy doesn’t show because someone can pay him more?
+Outside of money, another massive challenge for aspiring writers and directors is a dependence on crew.
+What happens if on day three of production your sound guy doesn’t show?
 Or the camera operator flakes?
 Or the one with the lights is sick?

 For many filmmakers, their production stops right there.

-Because unless you can pay all of these people, you can’t rely on them.
+Because unless you can pay all of these people their normal day rates, you can’t rely on them.

 This is what Write & Direct is all about.

-You will gain the required knowledge of the craft for drastically less time and money spent on film school.
+Write & Direct is the film school that teaches you how to make movies from development through post production in literal, actionable steps.
+You will gain the required knowledge of the craft for drastically less time and money spent than on a traditional film school.

 Over the years I’ve learned how to do it all, and can help you side step some of the landmines that claim the passion and careers of so many aspiring filmmakers.